I’m S.E. Fleenor. I tell stories and help others tell theirs.

 Official bios (for use for public appearances and promotional material)

 Long: S.E.
-Fleenor (they/them) is a writer and editor who wears many hats.
-They are a Senior Editor at Lauren Taylor Shute Editorial, editor of Decoded Pride literary magazine, co-founder of QueerSpec.com, and their writing appears in various publications including The Independent, Buzzfeed Reader, VICE, Electric Literature, Xtra Magazine, them.us, Upworthy, and many more.
-They teach online and in-person writing workshops, and co-host the comics and pop culture podcast Bitches on Comics.
-They graduated from Harvard University with a Master in Theological Studies, focusing on literary arts and religion.
+Fleenor is a writer and editor who wears many hats.
+They are a freelance developmental editor, editor of Decoded Pride literary magazine, co-founder of QueerSpec.com, and their essays, creative nonfiction, and fiction appear in various publications including The Independent, Buzzfeed Reader, VICE, Electric Literature, Xtra Magazine, them.us, Upworthy, Denver VOICE, and many more.
+They teach online and in-person writing workshops, and co-host the comics and pop culture podcast Bitches on Comics, which has over 65,000 downloads, putting us in the top 15% of all podcasts.
+They are a head writer and voice actor for the horror narrative fiction podcast Tales of the Sapphire Bay Hotel, and their short story “Anomalous” was adapted to audio through Decoded Horror Channel’s Graveyard Orbit.
+They are a member of GALECA: the society of LGBTQ entertainment critics and graduated from Harvard University with a Master in Theological Studies, focusing on religion and gender and sexuality, as well as literary arts.

 Short: S.E.
 Fleenor writes novels, creative non-fiction and articles on feminism, queer identities, pop culture and literature.
-They are a Senior Editor at Lauren Taylor Shute Editorial and their writing has appeared in The Independent, Buzzfeed Reader, VICE, and Electric Literature.
+They are a freelance developmental editor and their writing has appeared in The Independent, Buzzfeed Reader, VICE, and Electric Literature.